globalsmile/Airline-Analysis/README.md

 - In Power query the table that contains the dataset is named `Airplane_Crashes_and_Fatalities_since_1908`.
 It consist of `13 columns and 5268 rows` of observations.

-The table below shows the column names and their description:
+The tabulation below shows the column names and their description:
 | Column Name | Description |
 | ----------- | ----------- |
 | Date | Represents the date of the accident |